 Tripping on a Broken Path or Sidewalk.
 Homeowners could face liability for failing to act reasonably to keep paths and walkways on their property in a reasonable state of repair.
 They are often also required by local law to keep the public sidewalk in front of their property clear of ice, snow and debris.

 But it is generally the municipality's job to repair public sidewalks.
 That means you may have a negligence claim against the local government if you trip over a broken or uneven sidewalk and suffer an injury.
 The law makes it difficult to sue local governments, and often limits the amount of money you can recover even if you win.
 Learn more about local governments' liability for sidewalk slip-and-falls.

-The term "reasonable" often comes up in settlement negotiations and at other key stages of slip and fall cases.
-That's because, in order to be held "negligent" and therefore liable for damages in a slip and fall case, a property owner (or the owner's agent or employee) must have failed to act as a reasonably prudent person would have acted under circumstances similar to those leading up to the accident.
+The term "reasonable" often comes up in settlement negotiations and at other key stages of slip-and-fall cases.
+That's because, in order to be held "negligent" and therefore liable for damages in a slip-and-fall case, a property owner (or the owner's agent or employee) must have failed to act as a reasonably prudent person would have acted under circumstances similar to those leading up to the accident.